- Outdoor Recreation

-Bears are not cute and cuddly creatures.
-They are large, wild animals that can seriously injury you.
+While bears may look like cute and cuddly creatures, in reality they are large, wild animals that can seriously injure you.
 Bear encounters are rare, but they can be seriously dangerous or even deadly - especially if bear cubs are around.
 There are no guarantees of your safety in bear country.

-Bears generally try to avoid humans and most people will never even see a bear.
+Bears generally try to avoid humans.
+Most people will never even see a bear.
 But because bears can be a threat, you need to learn about bear safety.
 A few excellent bear safety resources are the Yellowstone National Park website, the Parks Canada website, and BearSmart.com.